Ford's new Pony driven: We take the upgraded Mustang for a spin

 Selecting different Drive Modes automatically adjusts the system's calibration for exceptional stability, ride comfort and control in all conditions.

 It's another car in which you can't help keeping your foot stuck in the corner.
 And, after driving the Toyota Supra recently, the fact that the Mustang is a 2+2 seater, it almost tips the scales to which car I would buy as a petrolhead Mom with a sprog.

 "I was in the back of the Mustang and Steve was going about 120 mph.
 We came to the last downhill section and when we got to the top of the hill Steve was still going pretty fast.
 I tapped him on the shoulder and said: 'We can slow down now, we're almost out of film.'
 Steve said very calmly: 'We can't.
 There aren't any brakes.'"– Peter Yates, director of "Bullitt," recounting one day of filming, according to The Telegraph.

-For one, it's freaking 6-speed manual.
+For one, it has a freaking 6-speed manual.
 Can you imagine piloting a 338kW (albeit detuned SA-version) with 529Nm down a quiet road, double clutching and snap changing the gear-lever reminiscent of the original?
 I could have died and gone to heaven for that blistering 8km stint.
 Would I buy this one, just shy of R1m?
 You bet your bottom-dollar I would.

 Ford Mustang prices:

 Mustang 2.3 Convertible 10AT - R831 000